 Waterproofing: Bombproof.
 Probably over a 28 K rating.

 Breathability: Pretty breathable.
-Gore-Tex doesn’t disclose the waterproofing or breath ability but it’s got
+Gore-Tex doesn’t disclose the waterproofing or breathability but it’s got

 Overall: So this is a pretty amazing jacket but for many it’s overkill.
-It really shines for those that put a ton of time in the backcountry and see’s a lot of elevation levels.
+It really shines for those that put a ton of time in the backcountry and see a lot of elevation levels.
 Or it could work if you want a very light pack-able jacket for the mountain or mountains that have a lot of rain and wet snow.
 For me changing to the articulating hood is a deal breaker but many will like that.

 2013 and 2014 Burton Freebird Jacket Review

 The Burton AK 3L Freebird Jacket is new to 2013 and probably our favorite Technical Shell out there but unfortunately its probably the most expensive snowboard jacket out there.
 This blends the jacket design of the Burton AK 2L Cyclic Jacket but uses 3 layers of stretchy fabric and doesn’t have a taffeta liner.
-We feel it’s just as good or even better than any high end ski jackets like Arcteryx.
-For a long time there was the AK Cyclic Jacket, the AK Stagger and AK Hover Jackets.
+We feel it’s just as good or even better than any high-end ski jackets like Arcteryx.
+For a long time, there was the AK Cyclic Jacket, the AK Stagger, and AK Hover Jackets.
 The new addition of the AK Freebird offers a 3 Layer ultra technical version of the Cyclic jacket.
 The fabric is new this year and it’s pretty stretchy compared to every other AK jacket.
 It almost feels like a soft shell jacket instead of a shell.
-This is a minimal jacket that offers a superior barrier to the elements and it’s soo nice to see this with a contoured hood instead of an articulating hood.
+This is a minimal jacket that offers a superior barrier to the elements and it’s so nice to see this with a contoured hood instead of an articulating hood.
 It makes additional face protection less necessary than it is with Burton’s articulating hood.